Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nam ĐịnhBáo Nam Định01/08/2023

 During the resistance wars against foreign invaders to protect the beloved Fatherland of Vietnam, among the soldiers who sacrificed their lives were many writers and poets.
-While holding guns to fight and writing literature, before forever merging with the earth, they lived beautiful days and left valuable pages for posterity.
+While holding guns to fight and writing literature, before forever merging with the earth, they lived beautiful days and left valuable writings for posterity.
 Writer, Hero of the People's Armed Forces - martyr Nguyen Thi is such a person!

 Writer Nguyen Thi (also known by the pen name Nguyen Ngoc Tan) whose real name is Nguyen Hoang Ca, was born on May 16, 1928, in Quan Phuong Thuong village (now Hai Anh commune, Hai Hau district) - a land famous for its tradition of mandarin examinations and literature.
 His father was a Confucian scholar, living by teaching in the village.
 His mother was a worker at the Nam Dinh Textile Factory, which was also the base of the Factory Party cell.
 At the age of two, Nguyen Thi had to follow his mother to prison because the revolutionary base was terrorized after the Nghe Tinh Soviet movement.
 At the age of 15, he went to Saigon to earn a living and self-study.
 The August Revolution succeeded, then the nationwide resistance broke out, he enthusiastically joined the Thoi Tu commune guerrilla team (Hoc Mon), and the first suicide unit of Saigon (Nguyen Binh platoon).
 Because of his artistic qualities, he was assigned to do propaganda work and was the leader of the cultural team.
-He enthusiastically wrote, painted, composed songs, choreographed dances... for the performing arts to serve the army units.
+He enthusiastically wrote, painted, composed songs, choreographed dances... for performing arts serving military units.

 And here are some verses that depict the scene in a unit after a victory with the awkwardness and adorable clumsiness of a soldier in the early days of the resistance war:

-(Ranking the occupied area)
+(Leveling the occupied area)

-After the Geneva Agreement in 1954, Nguyen Thi gathered in the North and worked at the Military Literature Magazine.
+After the Geneva Agreement in 1954, Nguyen Thi gathered in the North and worked at the Army Literature Magazine.
 This was the period when he completely switched to writing prose under the pen name Nguyen Ngoc Tan, publishing a number of short stories that received public attention such as Im Lang, Doi Ban, Trang Sang ...
-Still with the authenticity and sophistication in observation, description and humorous tone like the poems written during the resistance war in the South, Nguyen Thi gradually won the hearts of readers nationwide.
-However, the desire to directly hold a gun and fight and the longing for his wife and children (the writer had a daughter in Saigon, but when he went to the North, his wife was pregnant) always urged him to return to the South.
+Still with the authenticity and subtlety in observation, description and humorous tone like the poems written during the resistance war in the South, Nguyen Thi gradually won the hearts of readers nationwide.
+However, the desire to directly hold a gun to fight and the longing for his wife and children (the writer had a daughter in Saigon, but when he went to the North, his wife was pregnant) always urged him to return to the South.
 And so in 1962, he returned to the South.
 This was the first "going to B" period of military writers.
 Although he was in charge of the Magazine's Editor-in-Chief, he often went to the units to fight and live with the soldiers.
 That is why Nguyen Thi's writings are always full of the breath of fighting life and closely follow the war situation.

 It can be said that Nguyen Thi worked tirelessly and fought until his last breath.
-When the Mau Than 1968 general offensive and uprising took place vigorously across the battlefields of the South, Nguyen Thi was writing the unfinished novel In Trung Nghia Commune and the memoir Uoc Mo Cua Dat (written about the heroine Nguyen Thi Hanh in Long An ).
+When the Mau Than 1968 general offensive and uprising took place vigorously across the battlefields of the South, Nguyen Thi was writing the novel In Trung Nghia Commune and the memoir Uoc Mo Cua Dat (written about the heroine Nguyen Thi Hanh in Long An ).
 Although assigned to stay behind to protect the barracks, Nguyen Thi insisted on following the fighting units deep into the inner city of Saigon.

-Cultural talk
+Cultural discussion

 Source link